 - Crisis of 2015: News leaked Parla tram project has an over cost of € 256 million.

 Let’s imagine that the citizens of Parla who had requested it, had online access to the project status reports of the project since it was approved in 2004.
 They could request changes, send comments, etc. Would the same crisis have occurred?

 Project managers are not expected to be replaced by AI.
 AI features will be included inside PPM software.
 Public Administrations will boost software evolution when critical projects or programs –e.g. NextGenerationEU– are enforced to be managed professionally.

 Now let’s examine the case of the James Webb Space Telescope.
 This has been an extraordinarily complex innovative project.
 A giant scientific improvement, but also a phenomenal project management failure.

 The project increased budget from $1.6bn to $10bn, experiencing serious crisis due to poor management that were on the verge of causing its cancellation.
 The following figure shows the successive completion dates and budget estimates throughout 20 years of project life:

 Scientific innovation, technical issues, and external factors like covid-19, have been major issues in this project.
 They cannot explain, though, a final over cost of $9bn and a final delay of 12 years.
 Management issues would explain bad performance better.
 Three major agencies have joint efforts in this project: NASA, Europe Space Agency, and Canadian Space Agency.
-Large teams with more than 5000 team members at peak, and great complexity outsourced to contractors.
+Large teams with more than 5000 team members from 17 countries at peak, and great complexity outsourced to contractors.

 Chances of success for a megaproject are increased applying good practices like breaking down into value-driven projects, employing project management professionals, and relying on AI technology.

 Project management success at scale means breaking big projects down into value-driven projects, employing project management professionals, and last, but not least, relying on AI technology.

 Let’s travel to the future.
 It is the year 2030.
 PPM tools include AI features.
-NASA leads again the joint venture with ESA and CSA to put into orbit the successor of the James Webb.
+NASA leads again the joint venture with ESA and CSA to put into orbit a new telescope.
 Estimated launching in 2035, budget estimated of $1bn.